eramdam/WallbaseDirectDownloader/README.md

 1.3.0:
 - Wallhaven added a "PNG" indicator on thumbnails, so this means the extension can detect those way more quickly/reliably
 - The extension will now mark wallpapers as seen when downloading/previewing, if that's what you chose to do in your Browsing settings.
+Note that this requires that you have a Wallhaven account and be logged in the browser.

 1.2.0:
 - Rewrote the code from scratch